DeshErBojhaa/linux-notes/core-components.md

 - **Provision of a system call application programming interface (API)**: Process can request the kernel to perform various tasks using kernel entry points known as *system calls*.

 #### Kernel mode and user mode
+Modern CPUs have two modes.
+Kernel mode is also known as supervisor mode.
+Areas of virtual memory can be marked as kernel mode or user mode.
+When running on user mode, CPU can only access memory that is marked as user mode.
+Certain operations can only be performed as kernel mode.
+Such as `halt`.

+## The Shell
+A shell is a special-purposed program designed to read commands typed by a user and execute appropriate programs in response to those commands.
+On UNIX system, the shell is a user process.
+Many different shell exists,
+-